 Retirement Plans and IRAs

-A second type of expectancy gaining in popularity among donors involves naming an organization as the beneficiary of a retirement plan or IRA.
 For many individuals, retirement plan assets represent the single largest asset in their portfolios.
-Like the bequest, it is easy to understand and easy to implement.
-This gifting opportunity merely involves obtaining a beneficiary designation form from the retirement plan administrator and naming a charity as the entire, or partial, beneficiary of the retirement plan assets upon the owner’s death.
+Like the bequest, naming an organization as the beneficiary of a retirement plan or IRA is easy to understand and easy to implement.
+This gifting opportunity involves obtaining a beneficiary designation form from the retirement plan administrator and naming a charity as the entire, or partial, beneficiary of the retirement plan assets upon the owner’s death.
 A donor may achieve significant income and estate tax savings by naming a charity as the beneficiary of the retirement plan assets - sometimes the tax savings is as much as 75 cents on the dollar.

 Charitable Gift Annuity

 A charitable gift annuity is a simple contract between the donor and the charity whereby the donor makes an irrevocable transfer of cash or property to the charity.
 In return for the contributed property, the charity agrees to pay a fixed amount of money each year for the lifetime of one or two individuals.
 The payout rate offered by a charity will depend on the number of annuitants and their ages.
 The annuitants have the option to defer receiving their annuity payments until some future date, provided that this decision is made at the time the contract is entered into.

 A charitable remainder trust is an irrevocable trust in which the donor transfers cash or property to a trustee and in return, the donor or other individuals named by the donor as income beneficiaries receive income from the trust for life or a specified term of years not to exceed twenty years.
 When the trust terminates, the corpus is distributed to the charities named as the charitable remainder beneficiaries.